Reports & Research

 - Although proponents of neoliberalism attack "socialism" as a threat to capitalism, Australia has a long history of government-owned infrastructure (e.g. hospitals and roads), most accept some form of social safety net is necessary (e.g. for the disabled), and neoliberals are "corporate socialists" in that they lobby for, and justify, public subsidies and tax cuts for private companies and the wealthy (e.g. 10g, 10h, 10i).

-- Nationalists paradoxically view immigrants as taking jobs while bludging on welfare and as contaminating Australian culture while refusing to integrate, oppose Islamic headgear while covering their faces when protesting to avoid being recognised, and buy into the rhetoric of "stopping the boats" while the majority of illegal immigrants come by plane (e.g. 10j, 10k, 10l).
+- Nationalists paradoxically view immigrants as taking jobs while bludging on welfare, as contaminating Australian culture while refusing to integrate, are opposed to Islamic headgear but cover their faces when protesting to avoid being recognised, and buy into the rhetoric of "stopping the boats" even though the majority of illegal immigrants come by plane (e.g. 10j, 10k, 10l).

 - The LNP appeals to many voters on the basis of classical liberal issues such as individual rights and free speech, but their leadership deploys those rights defensively to protect conservative sexism and racism, not to actively support the rights of those with different opinions, and actively shuts down the free speech of public servants and non-government organisations (and, as noted above, has criminalised whistleblowers) (10o, 10p, 10q, 10r).

-Frustrations aside, it must be noted that no party is singular or beyond contradiction: many individual LNP ministers and supporters genuinely profess 'socially liberal' values that include support for the arts and the right to dissent, and Brandis' comment that people "have the right to be bigots" was technically true (just uncomfortable, and problematic because it de-emphasised the salient point that people in Australia do still have free speech, just not freedom from the consequences of the speech).
+However it must be noted that no party is singular, beyond contradiction, or exclusive in their deployment of contradictions.
+Many individual LNP ministers and supporters genuinely profess 'socially liberal' values that include support for the arts and the right to dissent, and Brandis' comment that people "have the right to be bigots" was technically true (just uncomfortable, and problematic because it de-emphasised the salient point: that people in Australia still have free speech, just not freedom from the consequences of their speech).

 It also is worth emphasising that Labor's working class culture is predisposed to dismiss education and the arts as elitist, which may make LNP attacks on the Arts more palatable.
-However, owing to the LNP's profound ideological fractures, Labor policies have historically better supported individual rights, free expression, and the Arts (see 11a, 11b and 11c), even if, along with the old Democrats and the Greens, the right tends to feel under-represented by them as their bigotry is criticised when they do speak.
+However, owing to the LNP's profound ideological fractures, and despite some internal contradictions, its a simple truism that the policies of Labor policies,the Greens and the old Democrats have better supported individual rights, free expression, and the Arts (see 11a, 11b and 11c).
+The issue usually is that conservatives feel under-represented when their bigotry is criticised, displacing their offence on "political correctness" as the enemy of free speech, whereas most actual artists revel in impropriety and subversion as a vehicle for speaking out against what is incorrect in politics.

 Federal and State Government Reports, Plans & Frameworks